Edward Almond: Korean War and X Corps

 Historians have criticized Almond for the wide dispersal of his units during the X Corps advance into north-eastern part of North Korea, in November–December 1950.
 This dispersal contributed to the defeat of X Corps by Chinese troops, including the destruction of Task Force Faith, and the narrow escape of the Marines at the Battle of Chosin Reservoir.

+Almond (third from left) and X Corps staff officers Edward L. Rowny, John S. Guthrie, James H. Polk, Richard H. Harrison and Frank T. Mildren.
+1951.

 Almond was slow to recognize the scale of the Chinese attack on X Corps, urging Army and Marine units forward despite the huge Chinese forces arrayed against them.
 Displaying his usual reckless boldness, he underestimated the strength and skill of the Chinese forces, at one point telling his subordinate officers "The enemy who is delaying you for the moment is nothing more than remnants of Chinese divisions fleeing north.
 We're still attacking and we're going all the way to the Yalu.
 Don't let a bunch of Chinese laundrymen stop you."
-As stated by a close associate: "When it paid to be aggressive, Ned was aggressive.
-When it paid to be cautious, Ned was aggressive."
+As stated by a close associate:

+When it paid to be aggressive, Ned was aggressive.
+When it paid to be cautious, Ned was aggressive.

 Despite these mistakes and partly due to his close relationship with MacArthur, the new Eighth Army commander Lieutenant General Matthew Ridgway, who became the commander of the 8th Army following the death of Walker in December 1950, retained Almond as commander of X Corps.
 Ridgway admired Almond's aggressive attitude, but felt he needed close supervision to ensure his boldness did not jeopardize his command.
-Almond and X Corps later took part in the defeat of the Chinese offensives during February and March 1951, as well as the Eighth Army's counter-offensive, Operation Killer.
+Almond and X Corps later took part in the defeat of the Chinese offensives during February and March 1951, and the Eighth Army's counter-offensive, Operation Killer.
 Almond was promoted to Lieutenant general in February 1951.

 Future general and secretary of state Alexander Haig served as aide-de-camp to Almond in the Korean War.